clue1ess/xv6/explanation/explanation_xv6.md

     1.2 switch to kernel pgdir using switchkvm.

 Q. what happens to entrypgdir?
-->it is static array allocated, so can't be deallocted while kpgdir is allocated through kernel heap and hence can be deallocated.
+-> It is static array allocated, so can't be deallocted while kpgdir is allocated through kernel heap and hence can be deallocated.

 setupkvm:
-    set up kernel page table.
+    set up kernel page table which is used by scheduler process.
 Setupkvm returns pointer to kpgdir which is in va.
 1. allocate a page using kalloc(still in kERNBASE-KERNBASE+4MB va space)
 2. clear the page(no mappings)
 3. kmap :